Goodies and greens always come highly recommended in our diets, and they bring with them all kinds of vitamins, minerals and health benefits.

 Because of the way dogs digest their food, you’ll find that your pet will only need a little okra in his or her bowl to really see the perks.

 Health benefits of okra for dogs can be easily inserted into an existing diet with a minimum of fuss – remember, this plant’s goodness is a supplement to your dog’s meals, not an overall replacement for an already balanced set of daily meals.

-There are a number of vitamins in okra that make it very beneficial to dogs.
+There are many vitamins in okra that make it very beneficial to dogs.
 Those include Vitamin C and Vitamin B, both of which are exceptional in improving and promoting health and well being in your animal.

 Vitamins contribute massively to your dog’s health, both in the more immediate term and over the span of your pet’s lifetime.

-You’ll find that the results quickly become known though – your dog will begin to be far more bouncy and energised, whatever age he or she happens to be.
+You’ll find that the results quickly become known though – your dog will begin to be far more bouncy and energized, whatever age he or she happens to be.

 That energy will last the day too, rather thank dipping and rising across the hours.

 Vitamins help your dog have a more glossy and healthy coat of fur, and you’ll find that his or her eyes are gleaming with extra energy as you introduce okra, or other fruit and vegetables, into your pet’s diet more and more.

 However, vitamins are also remarkable for your dog’s ability to resist falling ill.

 If your dog is unwell, vitamins will see them right as rain in no time.
 Similarly, they will also help your dog boost their immune system enough that they more rarely fall unwell in the first place.